 After leaving the Martin Tower...

-You can visit the ground floor of the Bowyer Tower on the adjacent North Wall Walk.
-It is one of the few surviving medieval interiors in the mostly 19th century northern inner curtain wall.
+One of the few surviving medieval interiors in the mostly 19th century northern inner curtain wall.